sachalevy/realagentdataforfree/README.md

 ## Why?

-Think of the steps a data scientists goes through to answer a question about an ongoing training run:
+Think of the steps a data scientist goes through to answer a question about an ongoing training run:
-- receive a slack message (1)
+- receives a slack message (1)
-- navigate to wandb on their browser (2)
+- navigates to wandb on their browser (2)
-- search for the training run in question (3)
+- searches for the training run in question (3)
-- extract the relevant information (4)
+- extracts the relevant information (4)
-- answer on slack (5)
+- answers on slack (5)

 Inspired by OpenAI's function calls (for machines), we try to transcribe these workflows in an API-like format.
-For example for step 3:
+For example step 3 could look like:
 ```markdown
 SYSTEM: You are a helpful assistant who has access to the following function to help the user, which you can use if needed -
 {